 If you’re curious about how AI blog integrations will affect content marketing — from brainstorming to publishing — this is the section for you.

-5. The most trusted AI tool in 2025 is ChatGPT, as the reigning champ with a 77.9% selection rate — a more than 50% lead on the next most popular option, Claude.
-(Siege Media + Wynter, 2025)
+4. The most trusted AI tool in 2026 is ChatGPT, with an 80% selection rate — a significant lead over the next most popular option, Claude, with 55%.
+(Siege Media + Wynter, 2026)

-12. Most marketers are already using AI for basic content creation (76%) and for generating a copy (76%).
+11. Most marketers are already using AI for basic content creation (76%) and for generating ad copy (76%).
 (Salesforce)

 Global AI Statistics